Nepal is considered as a land of helicopters.

 After an hour waiting at Nepalgunj airport, the team set off again and finally landed on Kohalpur Medical College.
 The patient was successfully shifted to I.C.U and treatment was continued overnight.
 The following morning, with weather improving, the patient was taken back to the heli-ambulance to continue the arduous journey.
 At around 1pm, the team reached Tribhuwan International Airpot at Kathmandu, from which the Singaporean Air Ambulance was ready to transport him to Malaysia.
 After 28 hours of travel, the patient was in the helicopter that would carry him back to his homeland.

-“The involvement of medical teams from China, Nepal, Singapore and Malaysia, health care techniques provided by those teams, not being able to reach our destination on time which forced us to opt for alternate measures through rescue and the time invested in it were the major factors that made this rescue different .
+“The involvement of medical teams from China, Nepal, Singapore and Malaysia, health care techniques provided by those teams, not being able to reach our destination on time which forced us to opt for alternate measures through rescue and the time invested in it were the major factors that made this mountain rescue in Nepal different .
 But whatever was the time and situation, the coordination and decisions we made in that emergency condition of rescue and treatment of the patient turned beneficial which made this mission of mediciti hospital a huge success”.